High Efficiency Video Coding: Video coding layer

 The HEVC video coding layer uses the same "hybrid" approach used in all modern video standards, starting from H.261, in that it uses inter-/intra-picture prediction and 2D transform coding.
 A HEVC encoder first proceeds by splitting a picture into block shaped regions for the first picture, or the first picture of a random access point, which uses intra-picture prediction.
 Intra-picture prediction is when the prediction of the blocks in the picture is based only on the information in that picture.
 For all other pictures, inter-picture prediction is used, in which prediction information is used from other pictures.
 After the prediction methods are finished and the picture goes through the loop filters, the final picture representation is stored in the decoded picture buffer.
 Pictures stored in the decoded picture buffer can be used for the prediction of other pictures.

 HEVC was designed with the idea that progressive scan video would be used and no coding tools were added specifically for interlaced video.
 Interlace specific coding tools, such as MBAFF and PAFF, are not supported in HEVC.
 HEVC instead sends metadata that tells how the interlaced video was sent.
 Interlaced video may be sent either by coding each frame as a separate picture or by coding each field as a separate picture.
 For interlaced video HEVC can change between frame coding and field coding using Sequence Adaptive Frame Field (SAFF), which allows the coding mode to be changed for each video sequence.
 This allows interlaced video to be sent with HEVC without needing special interlaced decoding processes to be added to HEVC decoders.

 Color spaces

-The HEVC standard supports color spaces such as generic film, NTSC, PAL, Rec.
-601, Rec.
+The HEVC standard supports color spaces such as generic film (colour filters using Illuminant C), NTSC, PAL, Rec.
+601 (SMPTE 170M), Rec.
 709, Rec.
 2020, Rec.
-2100, SMPTE 170M, SMPTE 240M, sRGB, sYCC, xvYCC, XYZ, and externally specified color spaces.
-HEVC supports color encoding representations such as RGB, YCbCr, and YCoCg.
+2100, SMPTE 240M, sRGB, sYCC, xvYCC, XYZ, and externally specified color spaces such as Dolby Vision or HDR Vivid.
+HEVC supports color encoding representations such as RGB, YCbCr and ICtCp, and YCoCg.